Walter I. Smith

 Walter Inglewood Smith (July 10, 1862 – January 27, 1922) was a United States representative from Iowa and a United States circuit judge of the United States Court of Appeals for the Eighth Circuit and the United States Circuit Courts for the Eighth Circuit.

 Education and career

 Born in Council Bluffs, Pottawattamie County, Iowa, Smith attended the common schools.
 He read law and was admitted to the bar in 1882 and practiced in Council Bluffs until 1890.
 He served as Judge of the fifteenth judicial district of Iowa from 1890 to 1900.

 Congressional service

-Smith was elected as a Republican to the 56th United States Congress to fill the vacancy caused by the resignation of United States Representative Smith McPherson and on the same day was elected to the 57th United States Congress.
+Smith was elected as a Republican to the 56th United States Congress to fill the vacancy caused by the resignation of Representative Smith McPherson and on the same day was elected to the 57th United States Congress.
 He was reelected to the 58th United States Congress and to the four succeeding Congresses and served from December 3, 1900, to March 15, 1911, when he resigned to accept an appointment on the bench.